-OCSE collects information from federal, state and private sources to share with state child support programs.
-The information includes employment and wages, SSA benefits, military entitlements, financial accounts and balances, insurance claims, unemployment, and child support case data.
-States use this information to ensure that paternity is established, fair and equitable child support orders are in place, and child support is paid consistently.
+OCSE collects locate information from federal, state and private sources to help state child support programs establish and enforce fair and equitable child support orders.
+This information includes employment and wages, SSA benefits, military entitlements, financial accounts and balances, insurance claims, unemployment, and child support case data.

 Most Recent & Requested Documents for Location Systems RSS Feed